speckworks/Savour/README.md

  </li>
 <br>
 <li>
-"Expo Start" from Command Line runs the App.
+"expo start" from Command Line runs the App.
 If you have Expo App downloaded on your phone, you can grab a QR code in the console and start up the app on your phone.
 Otherwise, run the app in the web browser.
  </li>
 </ul>
 <br>